 Nishimoto is a graduate of Punahou School and is also an honors graduate of both the University of Southern California and the Pacific Coast Banking School in Seattle.

-Hawaiian Airlines - Vice President/Controller
+Hawaiian Airlines - Executive Vice President/Chief Financial Officer

 A certified public accountant, Okinaka graduated from the University of Hawai’i at Manoa, earning a bachelor’s degree in Business Administration in Management Information Systems and Accounting.
 She was raised on Hawai’i's Big Island and graduated from Waiakea High School in Hilo.